 The remuneration of employees in Risk, Compliance, Internal Audit and Actuarial Functions is determined independently of the financial results of the business areas they oversee.
 This reinforces the independence of these Functions.

 Performance criteria for share awards

 Shares in Aviva plc can be awarded to both executive directors and employees.
 These vest after three years, in some cases dependent on performance conditions.
-Current performance targets are based on two measures.
-The first measures return on equity and is set as a percentage.
-The second compares total shareholder return to other similar companies.

 Pension and early retirement schemes